 Both external and internal communication are of significant importance for business growth and performance.

 Even though external and internal communications have many differences and distinct goals, there are also a lot of similarities.
-The alignment among the two is absolutely crucial to create an efficient organizational culture.
+The alignment among the two is absolutely crucial to create a positive organizational culture.

 External vs. Internal Communications

 Internal and external communication are considered to be very important resources of business communication.
-Let’s now take a look into the main differences between the two.
+Let’s now take a deeper look into these two types of communications.

 Internal communication is information and ideas exchange within the organization itself.
 In internal communication, messages can be exchanged via personal contact, telephone, e-mail, intranet or modern employee communication platforms.